jtaylor100/jtaylor100.github.io/values.markdown

 ### Outcome driven values

-The final framework is defining a morally right act (or decision not to act) as one that will produce a good outcome or consequence.
-Unsurprisingly, there are many different theories as to what 'a good outcome or consequence' means.
+The final framework is defining a morally right act (or decision not to act) as one that will produce an outcome or consequence with _good_ properties.
-I haven't yet formed my own theory, but here I have listed some well-known ones.
+Unsurprisingly, there are many different theories as to what '_good_' means in this context.
+Here I have listed some more well-known theories.

 [Utilitarianism][]
 : The greatest social benefit for the greatest number of people.